nbauma109/AutoRefactorCli/README.md

         Moves assignments inside an if condition before the if node.
     ORConditionRatherThanRedundantClausesRefactoring - OR condition rather than redundant clauses (pre-configured) Replace (X && Y) || !X by Y || !X.
+    OneCodeThatFallsThroughRatherThanRedundantBlocksRefactoring - One code that falls through rather than redundant blocks (pre-configured)
+        Merge blocks that end with a jump statement into the following same code.
+    OneIfRatherThanDuplicateBlocksThatFallThroughRefactoring - One if rather than duplicate blocks that fall through (pre-configured)
+        Merge consecutive if statements with same code block that end with a jump statement.
     PrimitiveWrapperCreationRefactoring - Primitive wrapper creation (pre-configured)
         Replaces unnecessary primitive wrappers instance creations by using static factory methods ("valueOf()") or existing constants.